-The Polar Museum is open from 10am-4pm from Tuesday to Saturday (except the Saturdays preceding a Bank Holiday Monday).
+The Polar Museum is open from 10am-4pm from Tuesday to Saturday (and on Bank Holiday Mondays).
 Admission to the Museum is free and all are welcome.

-We are closed on Sundays and Mondays (but open on Bank Holiday Mondays) and other public holidays, including Good Friday and Easter Saturday and the period between Christmas and New Year.
+We are closed on Sundays and Mondays (except Bank Holiday Mondays) and other public holidays, including Good Friday and Easter Saturday and the period between Christmas and New Year.
 Visitors making a special trip are advised to check opening times beforehand by contacting the Museum.

 The Museum's entrance is located on Lensfield Road, close to the centre of Cambridge.